-In 1991, the Calgary Educational Partnerships Foundation (CEPF) was established as a registered non-profit organization to support youth in Calgary and the surrounding area.
-Over the years, our influence broadened and in 2016, the year of our 25th anniversary, we changed our name to The Educational Partnership Foundation (TEPF) to reflect our increased reach.
+Our story began in 1991, when the Calgary Educational Partnerships Foundation (CEPF) was established as a registered non-profit organization to support youth in Calgary and the surrounding area.
+Over the years, our influence broadened and on our 25th anniversary, we changed our name to The Educational Partnership Foundation (TEPF) to reflect our increased reach.

-For over 30 years, TEPF has been making a positive impact on the lives of young people by creating relevant partnerships within the community to create and deliver strong educational initiatives.
-Today, our organization reaches over 740,000 youth with our literacy and trades programs.
-Together we are working to help make a difference and build a strong Alberta community.
-TEPF has a vision that every child and youth is given the opportunity to choose their future.
+For over 32 years, TEPF has been making a positive impact on the lives of young people by providing valuable learning and development opportunities.
+Today, our organization reaches over 744,000 youth with our literacy and trades programs.
+Together, we are working to help make a difference and build a strong Alberta community.
+TEPF has a vision that every child and youth is given the resources they need for success in their futures.

 TEPF is elevating youth education experience and success.

 TEPF’s programs are available to youth across Alberta.

 All youth in Alberta can access and refer themselves to access our programs.

 We are currently accepting applications and registrations to all our program offerings.